Funeral & Sympathy Flowers – Frequently Asked Questions

 14. What is the difference between funeral flowers and sympathy flowers?

-- Funeral flowers are typically sent to the service or viewing, while sympathy flowers are sent to the family’s home to express condolences and support.
+Funeral flowers are sent to the service or viewing, while sympathy flowers are delivered to the family’s home to offer comfort after the funeral.

-15. **Do you offer eco-friendly or biodegradable options for funeral flowers?**
+15. Do you offer eco‑friendly or biodegradable options?

 from the immediate family